AykutYurekli/django-ecommerce/README.md

 Access the admin panel at: http://127.0.0.1:8000/admin/

 Log in with the superuser account you created.

-To add initial products and categories, load the provided fixtures: python manage.py loaddata products/fixtures/products.json

-This will populate your database with predefined categories such as: Shoe, Hat, T-Shirt, Accessories, Pant, Beret, Sweatshirt, Shirt, Short

 And products such as: Sneaker, Boot, Casual Shoe, Baseball Cap, Red Cap, Cowboy Hat, Beret, Blue Shirt, T-Shirts, Sweatshirts, Glasses, Ring, Scarf, Wristwatch